Building a Container

 From: nvcr.io/nvidia/cuda:11.8.0-devel-rockylinux8

-Apptainer containers, as you can see here, can be built from Docker containers.
+Apptainer containers, can be built from Docker containers, noted by Bootstrap: docker.
 Since we plan on using the node's hardware, we're going to try and keep our container OS as similar to our host OS as possible.
 We're using Rocky Linux 8 and our current CUDA version is 11.8, so this container from NVIDIA GPU Cloud will line up neatly with our nodes.

 %setup